CHANIKYA7/calculator-making/README.md

 if '.' not in y:
     y = int(y)
     print("y is integer")
-### selecting the operator and which store in the choice variable:
+### selecting the operator and which is store in the choice variable:
 choice = input('''select operator:
                '+' for addition
                '-' for subtraction